 Units for rates are "percent" which is short for "percent of state variable concentration per day."
 The only exception is for limitations to photosynthesis (variables ending with “_LIM”) which are expressed on a scale of 0.0 to 1.0 with 0.0 representing complete limitation of photosynthesis and 1.0 representing no limitation to photosynthesis.

 Two light limitation outputs are available to signal the occurrence of photoinhibition (too much light) as opposed to insufficient light.
 When low-light limitation causes light conditions to be sub-optimal then the LowLt_LIM is equal to the overall light limitation and the "high-light limitation" is set to 1.0.
-When photoinhibition is occurring then the HighLtLIM is equal to the overall light limitation and "low light limitation" is set to 1.0.
+When photoinhibition is occurring then the HighLt_LIM is equal to the overall light limitation and "low light limitation" is set to 1.0.

-Integrate Button (running the model)
+Run Button (running the model)

-To run an AQUATOX simulation, click the "Integrate" button in the main window.
+To run an AQUATOX simulation, click the "Run" button in the main window.

 The model will run for the amount of time specified in the setup screen.
 When the model has completed you can use the output button to view the model results.